 Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
 This is a sample exercise about diamante poems.
 Try it with all your kids.

-This Writer’s Workshop exercise is from Writer’s Workshop Poetry, which will be released in the fall of 2019.
+This Writer’s Workshop exercise is from Writer’s Workshop Poetry.
 In Writer’s Workshop Poetry you’ll learn about the elements of writing poetry and explore poems in many forms and patterns.
 You’ll write lots of poems and play with language in fun ways.
-Until it’s released, we invite you to learn more about Writer’s Workshop and try out some of the other units, like Jump Start, the very first unit in the program.
-Join us for a family-style writing program in Writer’s Workshop.
+Join us for a family-style writing program with Writer’s Workshop.

-A diamante is a seven lined poem that doesn’t rhyme.
+A diamante is a seven-line poem that doesn’t rhyme.
 The written words are shaped like a diamond, which is what gives this kind of poem its name.
 Diamante means “diamond” in Italian.
 The first and last lines are the shortest, with the lines in the middle increasingly longer.

 Diamante poems are a great starter poem to help kids warm up to the idea of writing poetry, especially when you want to show them that poems don’t have to rhyme.
 Poetry uses concise and powerful language to describe things; that is exactly what diamante poems do.